nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

+> 3a1.TaskManager shows an error message

+> Use case resumes at step 2

+3b.
+The user gives index but no other input

+> 3b1.
+TaskManager shows an error message

+> Use case resumes at step 2

+3c.
+The user enters input that is invalid (i.e. edit start time when it is a task)

+> 3c1.
+TaskManager shows an error message

+> Use case resumes at step 2

+#### Use case:  Mark task as done

+**MSS**

+1. User requests to list tasks or search tasks by keyword
+2. TaskManager shows a list of tasks or shows a list of tasks with the keyword
+3. User requests to mark specific task(s) in the list as done
+4. TaskManager marks the specified task(s) as done
+5. Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+2b.
+The keyword does not match any of the tasks

+> 2b1.
+TaskManager shows an error message

+> Use case ends

+3a.
+The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+AddressBook shows an error message

-  Use case resumes at step 2
+> Use case resumes at step 2

-{More to be added}

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 2000 tasks without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user should be able to complete certain action in less than 3 step.

-{More to be added}
+4. A user should be able to search for task/events within 3seconds.
+5. Should automatically sync with online cloud when internet connection is available
+6. Should automatically save its data locally after every edit

 ## Appendix D : Glossary